-How to Log your Parent Participation hours via ParentsWeb
+How to Log your Parent Participation hours via the Family Portal

-- 1. Click the ParentsWeb button the homepage of our website. - 2.
+- 1. Click the Family Portal button the homepage of our website. - 2.
 Enter District Code: MS-HI - 3.
 Enter your Username and Password. - 4.
-When your family page comes up, click on the FAMILY INFORMATION TAB on the left. - 5.
-As the Family Information Page comes up be sure to select the parent name you want to log hours for. - 6.
-Then click on the SERVICE HOURS TAB located between the CONTACT INFO TAB and the PREFERENCES TAB. - 7.
-Click on ADD SERVICE HOURS TAB at the top. - 8.
-Please select the date the hours were completed. - 9.
-Select a DESCRIPTION in the drop down box. - 10.
-Enter the amount of hours. - 11.
-Please write in the NOTE field the exact description and nature of your Service Hours. - 12.
+When your family page comes up, click on the FAMILY dropdown on the left-hand side. - 5.
+5. Select FAMILY HOME. - 6.
+6. Select ADD + to the right of SERVICE HOURS under your name. - 7.
+Please select the date the hours were completed. - 8.
+Select a DESCRIPTION in the drop-down box. - 9.
+Enter the amount of hours. - 10.
+Please write in the NOTE field the exact description and nature of your Service Hours. - 11.
 Lastly, in the VERIFIED BY field enter a staff member, teacher or PTO committee member that can verify your hours.